nagasudhirpulla/taming_python/blog/skills/user_secrets_with_env_variables.md

 * You have to change and re-deploy the code once the usernames, passwords change
 * We can accidentally commit our code to open source repositories like GitHub etc., where our sensitive data will be exposed

-One of the easy ways to maintain sensitive data is using system environment variables
+One of the easy ways to maintain sensitive data is using `system environment` variables.
+The advantages of storing sensitive application data in system environment variables is
+* Data is not hardcoded in the application code.
+Hence no need to change code when

 ### Create a time period object using timedelta
 As shown below the `timedelta` function from datetime module can be used to create timedelta objects